Tara N. Palmore

 Tara N. Palmore is an American physician-scientist and epidemiologist specializing in patient safety through prevention of hospital-acquired infections.
-As of 2021 she was the hospital epidemiologist at George Washington University School of Medicine and Health Sciences.
+As of 2023 she was a Senior Medical Advisor at the National Institute of Allergy and Infectious Diseases (NIAID) at the National Institutes of Health (NIH).

 Education

 Palmore earned an undergraduate degree from Harvard College and a M.D. from the University of Virginia School of Medicine.
-She completed her internship and residency in internal medicine at the NewYork-Presbyterian Hospital/Cornell Internal Medicine Residency Program and her fellowship in infectious diseases at the NIH's National Institute of Allergy and Infectious Diseases (NIAID) fellowship program.
+She completed her internship and residency in internal medicine at the NewYork-Presbyterian Hospital/Cornell Internal Medicine Residency Program and her fellowship in infectious diseases at the NIH's NIAID fellowship program.